The Pitfalls Of Buying Or Selling A PA Business Without Legal Counsel

-Many a small business person has spent years building a business from scratch, injecting fresh capital when needed and investing new sweat equity daily in order to someday establish a profitable business operation with valuable assets, cash flow and goodwill.
-For many entrepreneurs, the payoff is the ability to sell that business and either retire or start a new business with the fruits of his or her labors.
+Many small-business persons have spent years building a business from scratch, injecting fresh capital when needed and investing new sweat equity daily in order to someday establish a profitable business operation with valuable assets, cash flow, and goodwill.
+For many entrepreneurs, the payoff is the ability to sell that business and either retire or start a new business with the fruits of his or her labor.
 These rewards come at the expense of a buyer, typically a first-time entrepreneur investing either substantial borrowed funds or the bulk of his or her life savings.
 For both seller and buyer, the stakes could not be higher.

 Failure to Secure the Transaction

 In many cases, the buyer of the business or business assets is unable to pay the full purchase price upfront, and also unable to secure financing from a lending institution.
 In these cases, it is usually the seller who finances the transaction by agreeing to take purchase price payments over time.
 Just as a home lender must secure its loan with a mortgage against the borrower’s home, so must the seller of a business or business assets secure the buyer’s obligation.

 The buyer’s obligation to pay the balance of the purchase price should be memorialized with a promissory note, secured with a written security agreement, and recorded with the Pennsylvania Department of State by the filing of a financing statement.
 These documents provide a business seller with the same security that a recorded mortgage provides for a mortgage lender – a lien against the assets being sold.
 With such security, in most circumstances, the business seller will ultimately be able to repossess the business assets if the buyer fails to make payments according to the promissory note.
 Also, if the business ultimately fails under the buyer’s management, the security agreement will permit the seller to stand first in line amongst the creditors seeking to collect from the insolvent buyer.